iTwin/iTwinUI/.changeset/mean-panthers-talk.md

 "@itwin/itwinui-css": patch
 ---

 The `.iui-expandable-searchbox` now shows a regular-sized button in the collapsed state.
-Previously, it used to be a square button.
+Previously, it used to incorrectly be a square button.